unidbstdevg/mlta/03_truth_table_for_expr/README.md

 Operations priority defines only using parenthesis.
 If parenthesis was not used, then expression evaluates starting from end.

-For list of operators see file operators.py
+For list of operators see file operators.py.
+All unary operators are prefix operators.

 To exit type one of: quit, exit, q